-WEATHERIZATION – Energy efficiency improvements that lower utility bills and make homes safer and more comfortable.
+Weatherization and Energy Efficiency – Energy efficiency improvements that lower utility bills and make homes safer and more comfortable.

-TAX SALE COORDINATION & PREVENTION SERVICES – Assists homeowners in avoiding tax sale and in understanding the tax sale process.
+Tax Sale Coordination and Prevention Services – Assists homeowners in avoiding tax sale and in understanding the tax sale process.

 Adopting a City-owned vacant lot can improve the living conditions in your neighborhood.
 You and your neighbors can create a peaceful space for everyone to share.
-It not only improves your neighborhood, it helps the City become a beautiful and productive place to live for everyone.
+It not only improves your neighborhood, but it also helps the City become a beautiful and productive place to live for everyone.